RubenOpperman/RUBOPP25120_FTO2502_GroupB_Ruben-Opperman_DJSPP/README.md

 **Podcast Explorer** is a responsive web application built with **React**, **Vanilla JavaScript**, **TailwindCSS**, and **HTML5**.

-It allows users to browse, filter, sort, and search podcasts fetched from an external API, with a modern UI and smooth loading experience.
-You can also click on a podcast to view its details such as seasons, episodes, and other information.
-If you return to the main view, all filters remain **persistent** — no need to reapply them.
+It allows users to browse, filter, sort, and search podcasts fetched from an external API, all within a modern and responsive UI with smooth loading transitions.
+Users can click on a podcast to view detailed information, including its seasons and episodes.
+Returning to the main view retains all filters and sorting preferences, ensuring a seamless user experience.

+The app features a built-in audio player that lets you play episodes and skip to any point using an interactive progress bar, which remains accessible throughout the application.
+You can favorite episodes and manage them from a dedicated Favorites page, where you can also unfavorite them at any time.

+A visually engaging recommended carousel allows users to browse featured podcasts.
+Additionally, the app includes full support for both light and dark themes, toggleable at any time.

 ---